How do you use a pump cover?

 Types of Pump Cover Plates

-- Transparent cover plates: Made of clear materials to enable visual inspection without removal.
+- Transparent cover plates are composed of transparent materials that allow for visual examination without removal.

-- Custom-designed cover plates: Tailored to meet unique pump configurations and requirements.
+- Custom-made cover plates: Made to fit specific pump setups and specifications.

 Materials Used in Pump Cover Plates

-- Aluminum: Lightweight and suitable for portable pump systems.
+- Aluminum: Suitable for portable pump systems and lightweight.

 Functions of Pump Cover Plates